I often receive queries about indoor bonsai tree pests. Sooty mold is an important one. This is one of those emails:

 The fungus itself will not damage your bonsai tree.

-(Unless, it is so extreme, it is blocking photosynthesis.)
+(Unless, it is so extreme, it's blocking photosynthesis, as shown here.)

 Check your bonsai trees for aphids, scale and mealybugs frequently.

 Some of these plant pests are difficult to see.

 Be sure to look under leaves and in the crevices of the trunk.